x22x22/qwen-code/docs/rfc/qwen-code-cli-output-format-stream-json-rfc_clear_en.md

 - Optional `annotations` and `spans` fields describe terminal styling (see below).

 ## Event Payloads and Annotations

+`packages/cli/src/nonInteractiveCli.ts` and `packages/cli/src/ui/utils/ConsolePatcher.ts` jointly decide how text-mode output is produced: model content is appended to `stdout` via `GeminiEventType.Content`, tool execution state and logs are printed to `stderr` through `ConsolePatcher`, and tool result structures (`ToolResultDisplay`, etc.) are rendered by `packages/cli/src/ui/hooks/useReactToolScheduler.ts`.
+To ensure `stream-json` / `stream-chunk-json` covers every semantic, we reuse the OpenAI `annotations` field with the following conventions:

 | Type | Key Fields | Purpose |
 | --- | --- | --- |